aminomancer/uc.css.js/README.md

 <br>
 <p></p>

+Make sure to set `ui.systemUsesDarkTheme` to `1` in about:config.
 To get the complete functionality [shown in the video](https://youtu.be/BAuABH13ytM), you'll need to install at least some of the scripts.
 The instructions and explanations are below.

 I don't use tree style tabs but I've tested this with TST and they don't seem to interact in a negative way.
 It just doesn't fully style all the TST stuff.
 I'll probably make a TST theme if someone asks, but since I don't use the extension myself it's not a high priority.